-One known historical road lead to the tradition of Kiddush Hashem, the Jewish martyrdom.
+One known historical road lead to a Jewish tradition of martyrdom known as Kiddush Hashem (sanctifying God’s name).
 The idea of being a victim is a key element in historical Jewish identity.
-In many places along with rabbinic tradition, Jews cherished the idea that being a victim, in various ways, is an integral part of Jewish identity.
-Those who embrace this idea in the twentieth century tended to integrate the Holocaust into this paradigm.
+In many places where people followed rabbinic tradition, Jews cherished the idea that being a victim, in various ways, was an integral part of Jewish identity.
+Those who embrace this idea in the twentieth century tend to integrate the Holocaust into this paradigm.

-A second road, less known, leads to struggle and rebellion against this old Jewish state of mind.
-The actual struggle is against the German trap of terror and annihilation, but it is also an inner struggle with the Jewish image of the holy victim, which is deeply burned into the soul of the Jews.
+A second road, less known, leads to struggle and rebellion against this traditional Jewish state of mind.
+The actual struggle was seen as being against the German terror and annihilation.
+It is also an inner struggle against the Jewish image of the holy victim, which is deeply burned into the soul of the Jews.
 A line of historical interpretation and self-identification connects the old mind of a victim and the decision to rebel against life in exile and build a sovereign state.

-Being a victim and the loneliness, which surrounds it, are a central motif in the writings of George Steiner, Jean Amery, and Primo Levi.
-In the philosophy of George Steiner, a global Jewish intellectual and a world-known literary scholar, loneliness is a major category, however, it is also the destiny and the mission of the Jew to the world.
-It will be a sad miracle if after the Holocaust all the Jewish vitality would be concentrated in the building of an armed to the neck national state.
-To be a Jew mean not to own a house, but an eternal guest, a man of the spirit and radical ethics who fights for the improvement of society, even at the cost of permanent persecutions.
+Being a victim, and the loneliness that surrounds it, is a central motif in the writings of George Steiner, Jean Amery, and Primo Levi.
+Loneliness is a major topic in the philosophy of George Steiner, a global Jewish intellectual and a world-known literary scholar.
+Loneliness is seen as part of the Jews’ destiny and linked to their the mission in the world.
+For Steiner, it would be a sad miracle if, after the Holocaust, Jewish vitality would be concentrated in the building of a national state, armed to the teeth.
+To be a Jew means to be homeless, an eternal guest, a person of the spirit and an radical advocate of ethics who fights for the improvement of society, even at the cost of endless persecutions.

-On the other side, Jean Amery refuses to see heroism in the suffering of the victim.
-Loneliness is the main category he uses to identify himself, but this loneliness is a curse and not merit.
-The first moment of his identification with the Jewish people is also his bitter disillusionment form his belonging to the European society and the moment he understands that, he cannot provide any positive content to his Jewish identification.
-Jewish history and Jewish culture have no presence in his early years and therefore it cannot have an authentic presence in his present life.
-Nonetheless, he is persecuted and tortured because he is identified by the general society as a Jew.
-An elemental force forces his Jewish identity upon him.
-He must surrender to this historical verdict and he experiences his Jewish identity as extreme loneliness.
-Amery, the homeless intellectual and Auschwitz survivor observes the Jewish experience form the outside.
-He has no home in Europe, which has sought his death.
-He cannot join Israel, which would be for him a self-deceit and an inauthentic existence, a promised land he cannot join.
+In contrast, Jean Amery refuses to see heroism in the suffering of the victim.
+Loneliness is the main category he uses to identify himself, but this loneliness is a curse, not a merit.
+The first moment of his identification with the Jewish people was also his bitter disillusionment regarding his sense of belonging to European society.
+It represents the moment he understood that he could not provide any positive content to his Jewish identification.
+Jewish history and Jewish culture had no presence in his early years, and therefore they could not have an authentic presence in his adult life.
+Nonetheless, he was persecuted and tortured because he was identified by the general society as a Jew.
+An elemental force pushed his Jewish identity upon him.
+He had to surrender to this historical verdict.
+He experiences his Jewish identity as extreme loneliness.
+Amery, the homeless intellectual and Auschwitz survivor, observes the Jewish experience from the outside.
+He has no home in Europe, which sought his death.
+He could not join Israel, which would be for him a self-deceit and an inauthentic existence, a promised land he cannot reach.